21 Jun How to Protect Your Business Against Common Criminals

 Undertake risk assessment

-Risk assessment should be the starting point for any security installation and should be built into your management schedule.
+Risk assessment should be the starting point for any business security installation and should be built into your management schedule.
 Risk assessments can help you to make choices, for example a thorough risk assessment might highlight where best to install security doors.
 Whilst internal risk assessments are a very important way of ensuring that management understand security requirements it can also be useful to ask a third party or specialist agency in to help.

 Secure your premises